MarioRuiz/nice_hash/README.md

     country: correct: one of these values "Spain", "Iceland", "Serbia", "Denmark", "Canada", "Italy", "Austria"
     mobilePhone: correct: a sting pattern with one of the next: "(nnn) nnnnnn", "(nnn) nnnnnnn", "(nnn) nnnnnnnn"
     sex: 'male' or 'female' or 'other'
+    user_names: array of strings from 3 to 10 letters

 So in case you want to assign to a key a string pattern value like for example in loginame, you need to specify the string pattern as a symbol :"5-10:/xn/"